 What’s in Natural Crystal Deodorants?

 Crystal deodorant sounds like the ideal solution for avoiding aluminum in an antiperspirant.
-There is one problem, however.
+There is one significant problem, however.
 Many of the manufacturers of such products are very cagey about the ingredients in their “natural” crystal deodorant products.
 There is no doubt that such products are natural, since aluminum is a mineral found in nature.
 You will sometimes see the word “alum” or potassium alum as the main ingredient.

 The online Merriam-Webster dictionary defines alum as: